 75% of the households that receive support from the Supplemental Nutrition Assistance Program (SNAP) are legally or physically unable to work.
 These include children, the elderly or people with a disability.

 44% of all Supplemental Nutrition Assistance Program (SNAP) recipients are children.
+Another 21% are adults who live with those children.
+66% of SNAP benefits go to families with children.

 The size of the benefit varies greatly with the program, size of the household and state rules.